techworkersco/twc-site/README.md

 ## Add your city

-If your city's TWC chapter is not mentioned in the website, link to it on the homepage [here](_layouts/home.html) and if you want a markdown page see the other examples [here](city_local).
+If your country/city's TWC chapter is not mentioned in the website, link to it on the homepage [here](_layouts/home.html) and if you want a local markdown page (as opposed to external link) see the other examples [here](city_local).

 ## Translation